On the minimum bisection of random $3$-regular graphs: Bisections of type two

 is at most 34.
 This means in particular that, for both $i=1$ and $i=2$, $E(G^+_{3,i})\setminus E(G^{\le 2}_{3,i})$ contains less than $\lceil 34/3\rceil = 12$ edges and therefore the number of ways to extend $G^{\le 2}_{3,i}$ to $G^+_{3,i}$ is less than

 Indeed, knowing $G^{\le 2}_{3,i}$, the number of ways to add a new edge is always at most $n^2$.
 The lemma is proved. \end{proof}

 Since our counting strategy will be similar to that in Section~\ref{section 3}, polynomial factors will not be of any importance for us.
-Hence, we may and do assume that $|U_1| = |U_2| = n/2$ (recall that $||U_1| - |U_2||\le 5$ in general).
+Hence, we may and do assume that $|U_1| = |U_2| = n/2$ (recall that $||U_1| - |U_2||\le 10$ in general).

-By Corollary~\ref{cut lemma cor} we conclude that, for both $i=1$ and $i=2$, by deleting at most 20 more edges from $G^{\le 2}_{3, i}$ we can obtain a graph, for which the minimal length of a path of edges of weight one between critical vertices is at least $\dfrac{\log^2 n - 1092}{3\cdot 52}$.
+By Corollary~\ref{cut lemma cor} we know that, for both $i=1$ and $i=2$, by deleting at most 20 edges from $G^{\le 2}_{3, i}$ we can obtain a graph in which the minimal length of a path of edges of weight one between critical vertices is at least $\tfrac{\log^2 n - 1092}{3\cdot 52}$.
 We call this graph $G_{ld, i}$.
 This graph inherits the weights of the edges that come from $G^{\le 2}_{3,i}$.